 In general, the video is a fascinating peek into the thinking of video game producers.
 And it certainly raises the question of what a feminist video game could look like.

-Start at 6:28 if you want to skip the details as to her companies and data collection:Lisa Wade, PhD is a professor at Occidental College.
+Start at 6:28 if you want to skip the details as to her companies and data collection:Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+You can follow her on Twitter and Instagram.